-M/S
+6.1.4.4.4 M/S

-M/S (mid-side) stereo microphone using a microphone (usually a cardioid) pointed forward, and a bidirectional (figure-eight) microphone oriented perpendicular to the directional microphone.
-The figure-eight microphone captures side signal, and the cardioid microphone capture mid signal.
-Therefore, we can obtain the left and right channel signal through the simple addition and subtraction.
+A M/S stereo microphone uses a forward-pointing microphone (usually a cardioid) and a bidirectional (figure-eight) microphone oriented perpendicular to the directional microphone.
+The figure-eight microphone captures the side signal, while the cardioid microphone captures the mid signal.
+Therefore, the left and right channel signals can be obtained through the simple addition and subtraction.

 Left=mid+side